aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbookdesigner/_index.md

 ```

 Processes the smart markers and populates the data source values.

+**Remarks**

 This method works on worksheet level.

 **Parameters:**
 | Parameter | Type | Description |